federicoInserra/Big-Project-IoT/2ndDelivery/Architecture.md

 ## Internet of Things elements

-The Internet of things element is an STM32 Nucleo Board.
-The board has an NFC tag reader that is activated through the smartphone application.
+The Internet of Things element is an STM32 Nucleo Board.
+The board has an NFC tag reader that is activated through an NFC tag or a Smartphone with the NFC module.
-The board has a wifi module that allows the connection to the internet.
+The board has a Wi-Fi module that allows the connection to the internet.
 We expect to connect a display to the board to show the images of the statues.

 ## High-level scheme

-Object with Nfc Tag <--NFC--> IoT Board <--MQTT--> AWS <--MQTT --> IoT Board\
+Object with NFC Tag <--NFC--> STM32 Board <--MQTT--> AWS <--MQTT --> STM32 Board

 ![Architecture](https://github.com/federicoInserra/Big-Project-IoT/blob/master/photo/arch1.png)\

 # Evaluation Architecture

 Due to lack of resources we are going to try the code on a different architecture.
-The first part of the archiecture is the same, we have a smartphone application, instead of objects, that writes on an NFC tag on the board and the board publishes a JSON message on the MQTT topic.
-The AWS reads this message and sends the image to a raspberry pi board.
-The raspberry pi is connected to a display that will show the image.
+The first part of the archiecture is the same, but we have a smartphone application, instead of objects, that writes on the NFC tag on the board and the board publishes a message on the MQTT topic containing the tect record of the NFC tag.
+AWS IoT receive this message, and the Raspberry Pi that is subsribed to the topic receive the message sent from the STM32 board.
+The Raspberry Pi is connected to a display that will show the image that has as identifier the message received.
+If the image is not present locally a request to AWS is perfomed asking for the image, as soon the image arrives it is saved and then it's shown.

+The board that we used is the [STM32 B-L475E-IOT01A](https://www.st.com/en/evaluation-tools/b-l475e-iot01a.html).
+For our purpose, the most important features are:

+* A Cortex M4 core
+* Dynamic NFC tag based on M24SR
+* ISM43362 Wi-Fi module

+Considering that the M24SR is just a Dynamic NFC tag and not an NFC reader, we can't use an object with an NFC tag on it, but we have to use a Smartphone that can act as reader/writer to write on the NFC EEPROM.

 ## High-level scheme

-Smartphone <--NFC--> IoT Board <--MQTT--> AWS <--MQTT --> Raspberry Pi\
+Smartphone <--NFC--> IoT Board <--MQTT--> AWS <--MQTT --> Raspberry Pi + Display
 ![Architecture](https://github.com/federicoInserra/Big-Project-IoT/blob/master/photo/arch2.png)\

 Here you can find the old architecture version [Old document](https://github.com/federicoInserra/Big-Project-IoT/blob/master/1stDelivery/Architecture.md)